 The Welf Dorr Unit combines free jazz spontaneity with the urgency of funk and rock inspired by the the motto “Jazz is the Teacher, Funk is the Preacher”.

-Originally formed in 2012 (with Dave Ross on guitar) for a performance at the Evolving Music Series run by Arts for Art (presenters of the Vision Festival) WDU has since played at Tangle Festival, Quinn's (Beacon) and the Red Hook Jazz Festival.
+Originally formed in 2012 (with Dave Ross on guitar and Joe Hertenstein on drums) WDU had their debut at the Evolving Music Series run by Arts for Art (presenters of the Vision Festival) and has also performed at Nublu Jazz Fest, Tangle Festival, Quinn's (Beacon) and the Red Hook Jazz Festival.

 Their second album BIG BEAT (2010) was reviewed by Ken Waxman in The New York Jazz Record calling them "an unapologetic party band with brains...with tonal inflections from the Big Easy, central Africa, the Maghreb and the Baltic states"